#

 Shortness of Breath

 Struggling to breathe for no apparent reason (like intense exercise) is a frightening sensation that may signal a heart or lung condition.
-Andrew R. Freedman, MD, Gichel Watson, RPAC, and the team at Pulmonary and Sleep Medicine Group, LLC quickly determine the cause of your shortness of breath and provide conservative and integrative care that treats the underlying problem and restores normal breathing.
-They have two offices in Monroe, New Jersey, and Evanston, Wyoming, but they often treat patients through telemedicine.
+Andrew R. Freedman, MD and the staff at Pulmonary and Sleep Medicine Group, LLC quickly determine the cause of your shortness of breath and provide conservative and integrative care that treats the underlying problem and restores normal breathing.
+They have offices in Monroe, New Jersey, and Evanston, Wyoming, but they often treat patients through telemedicine.
 To schedule an appointment, call or use online booking today.

 Shortness of Breath Q&A